microsoft/vscode-docs/docs/python/linting.md

 ## Disabling Linter

 Linters, if installed, are enabled by default.
-You can disable them by disabling the extension per workspace.
+You can disable them by [disabling the extension](/docs/editor/extension-marketplace.md#disable-an-extension) per workspace.

 ## Run linting

-Linting will automatically run on any file on Open or Save.
-It will clear out the problems for a file on Close.
+Linting will automatically run when a Python file is opened or saved.

-Issues are shown in the **Problems** panel and as wavy underlines in the code editor.
+Errors and warnings are shown in the **Problems** panel for open files, and are also highlighted in the code editor.
 Hovering over an underlined issue displays the details:

 ![Linting messages in the editor and the Problems panel](images/linting/lint-messages.png)

 ## Code Actions

-Some linters may offer code actions on problems, which can halp address the issue.
+Some linters may offer code actions that can help address reported problems.

 ## Logging

-Logs for linters should be available in the `Output` tab.
-Select `<linter name>` from the drop down.
+Logs for linters are available in the `Output` panel when you select `<linter name>` from the drop down menu.

 You can change the log level for a linter extension by running the command pallet commmand `Developer: Set Log Level` select the extension from the entension logs group. and change the level.